Authored by the expert who managed and guided the team behind the Australia Property Pack

 Are foreign-buyer or mortgage rules changing in Tasmania as of 2026?

-As of early 2026, foreign-buyer rules in Tasmania have tightened significantly with the Australian federal government's ban on foreign investors purchasing established dwellings from April 2025 to at least March 2027, which removes one source of buyer competition and may slightly ease pressure on certain price segments.
+As of early 2026, the biggest recent change affecting foreign buyers in Tasmania (and all of Australia) is the federal government's ban on foreign persons purchasing established dwellings, in effect from April 2025 until at least March 2027, which removes one source of demand and could very slightly ease price pressure on existing homes.

 You can also read our latest update about mortgage and interest rates in Australia.